ash-jc-allen/laravel-executor/README.md

 }
 ```

+Assuming that the above Executor class is still using the default command signature, each time the branch is pulled down,
+the following command could be run: ``` php artisan executor:app-update ```.

 ## Security

 If you find any security related issues, please contact me directly at [mail@ashallendesign.co.uk](mailto:mail@ashallendesign.co.uk) to report it.